The Korean firm said farewell to some long-serving team members

-There have been plenty of favourable awards since.
-In 2011, the firm secured a victory for LG Display in an ICC claim worth over US$100 million brought by a well-known Japanese company over intellectual property.
-The firm succeeded in having the claims against its client dismissed and the majority of arbitration costs awarded.
+In 2011, the firm secured a victory for LG Display in an ICC claim worth over US$100 million brought by a Japanese company over intellectual property.
+And four years later it also won in another US$100 million ICC case relating to a Middle East power plant project.

 In 2016, it defended a Korean state-owned enterprise from a US$180 million claim over its alleged failure to perform obligations under a government procurement programme.

-The firm won a SIAC arbitration for a longtime engineering client in 2017 over a high-rise construction project in Mongolia, acting as sole counsel.
-Again as sole counsel, it achieved a favourable settlement in a three-party shipbuilding dispute heard at the LCIA; and in a Singapore-seated ICC case, the firm won a US$53 million award for a Lotte entity in a post-M&A dispute relating to a Chinese hypermarket chain.
+As sole counsel, the firm won a SIAC arbitration for a long-time engineering client in 2017 over a high-rise construction project in Mongolia.
+In a Singapore-seated ICC case, the firm won a US$53 million award for a Lotte entity in a post-M&A dispute relating to a Chinese hypermarket chain.